osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 ![queryDataBidiStream() handling](images/uml-dp-service-request-handling-bidi-stream.png "queryDataBidiStream() handling")

 When "QueryServiceImpl.queryDataBidiStream()" receives a new request, it creates a "QueryResponseBidiStreamRequestStreamObserver" to handle the request stream.
 The initial request received by its "onNext()" method contains the parameters for the time-series data query and is dispatched to "QueryHandlerInterface.handleQueryBidiStream()".
-This request is handled as illustrated in Section "service request handling framework".
+This request is handled as illustrated in [section "service request handling framework"](#service-request-handling-framework).
 That method also returns a "QueryResultCursor" to the request stream observer.

 The initial query results are returned in the response stream by the dispatcher.
 Subsequent requests arriving in the request stream observer's "onNext()" method contain a cursor operation to retrieve the next set of results and are dispatched to "QueryResultCursor.next()", which creates the next response message and sends it via the dispatcher.
 This continues until the result set is exhausted and / or the API stream is closed.

 ### MongoDB interface

-MongoDB is used at the core of all Data Platform service implementations for data persistence.
-Section "service request handling framework" showed how the handler framework for the annotation service (as an illustration for all the services), including the concrete "HandlerJob" and "Dispatcher" implementations, use a concrete implementation of "MongoAnnotationClient" to provide the database operations needed by the handler framework.
+MongoDB is used at the core of all Data Platform service implementations for data persistence.  [section "service request handling framework"](#service-request-handling-framework) showed how the handler framework for the annotation service (as an illustration for all the services), including the concrete "HandlerJob" and "Dispatcher" implementations, use a concrete implementation of "MongoAnnotationClient" to provide the database operations needed by the handler framework.
 This section provides further details about how that is accomplished.

 The diagram below shows the framework of classes comprising the Data Platform's database interface, again using the Annotation Service implementation as an example.